Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 ### NoSQL DBMSs

-Few social science problems have the scale that might motivate the use of a NoSQL DBMS.
+Some social science problems have the scale that might motivate the use of a NoSQL DBMS.
 Furthermore, while defining and enforcing a schema can involve some effort, the benefits of so doing are considerable.
 Thus, the use of a relational DBMS is usually to be recommended.